Community Pharmacy MATOD Program

 Pharmacist Communication with MATOD Prescribers and DASSA Clinicians

-Pharmacists, MATOD prescribers and DASSA clinicians are strongly encouraged to be proactive and communicate regularly.
-This collaboration and sharing of information between dosing pharmacists and clinicians will help to identify potential risks to clients and contribute to best patient care.
+Pharmacists, MATOD prescribers and DASSA clinicians are encouraged to be proactive and communicate regularly.
+This collaboration and sharing of information between MATOD pharmacists and clinicians can help to identify potential risks to clients and contribute to best patient care.

-It is important that pharmacists contact the prescriber to work together and discuss solutions when there is evidence of poor compliance, illicit drug use or drug seeking and other inappropriate or unacceptable behaviours.
+It is important that pharmacists contact prescribers to work together and discuss solutions when there is evidence of poor compliance, illicit drug use or drug seeking, other inappropriate behaviours or concerns for the client’s health and wellbeing.
 This includes:

-Pharmacists should immediately report MATOD prescribing errors, dosing errors or dosing incidents to the prescriber/DASSA clinician and follow all recommendations for actions to be taken in the case of MATOD dosing errors.
+Pharmacists should immediately report MATOD prescribing errors, dispensing errors or dosing incidents to the prescriber/DASSA clinician and follow all recommendations for actions to be taken in the case of MATOD dosing errors.

-Please contact ADIS on 1300 13 1340 or DASSA community Pharmacy MATOD Program Manager/DASSA Senior Pharmacist on (08) 7425 5000.
+Please contact ADIS on 1300 13 1340 or the DASSA Community Pharmacy MATOD Program Manager on (08) 7425 5000.
 Alternatively non-urgent queries can be emailed to HealthDASSAPharmacyEnquiries@sa.gov.au

 Incident reporting

-In all cases of suspected, attempted or confirmed diversion, the pharmacist should report the incident to the prescriber and written notification of the incident must be provided to the Drugs of Dependence Unit (DDU).
+Pharmacists should report all cases of suspected, attempted or confirmed diversion to the prescriber, and written notification of the incident must be provided to the Drugs of Dependence Unit (DDU).

 Diversion includes not consuming the dose to the complete satisfaction of the dispensing pharmacist, as well as supplying a take-away dose to another person.
 Clients are required to consume their medication as prescribed.

-Fraudulently changing the prescription is a serious breach.
+Fraudulently altering the prescription is a serious breach.
 It is considered confirmed diversion and must be reported to the Police in addition to the prescriber and the DDU.

 These actions may result in authority restrictions or termination of treatment by the DDU.